 Teams who have showed their support are: Columbus Blue Jackets, Columbus Crew, Columbus Clippers, Cincinnati Reds and Bengals, Cleveland Indians, Dayton Bombers, Toledo Storm, Toledo Mud Hens, New York Mets, and the Harlem Globetrotters.

-If you are interested in receiving more information on The Sober Truth, or would like to schedule the presentation for your school or group, please contact Jackie Snyder at the Ohio Investigative Unit, (614) 644-2415, or via e-mail at email@example.com.
+If you are interested in receiving more information on The Sober Truth, or would like to schedule the presentation for your school or group, please contact the Ohio Investigative Unit at (614) 644-2415 or by e-mail